DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
 - 📁**Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management is a structured and systematic approach used to manage the process of introducing modifications, updates, or alterations to an organization's systems, processes, technology, or infrastructure.
 The primary goal of change management is to minimize disruption, reduce risks, and ensure that changes are implemented smoothly and effectively while maximizing benefits and minimizing adverse impacts.
+    - Security analysts should always 📝report findings to management and 📝gain approval to implement changes once the total risk to the business can be properly weighed.
+This is the process of change management and patch management.
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
     - 💥**Request For Change (RFC)**: documentation of a proposed change in support of change management activities.
 Each change should be the result of a reviewed and approved request for change (RFC).
 These RFCs may be approved by the change advisory board (CAB).
     - Change management aims to ensure that any change does not result in unintended outages or reduce security.